DRAFT: The Tareable Diet

 Yes, I think there’s a best-effort guesstimating version of the Tareable Diet that works well.
 If you have real money at stake on a Beeminder weight goal, you can keep your money very safe by doing the following.

 However many grams below the red line you are when you wake up, just mentally tally up how many grams you’re eating and drinking and keep it below that.
-Also you can use a heuristic of something like 100g per hour of weight lost just from breathing.
+Also you can use a heuristic of something like 100g of weight lost every hour or two just from breathing.
 (Test it out by weighing yourself a few hours apart with nothing but your breath coming into, out of, off, or on you!)
-So that gives you an additional 100g per hour you can eat and drink.
+So that gives you an additional 50-100g per hour you can eat and drink.
 If you go to the bathroom, guess how much weight that was and add that much to your buffer of what you can consume.

-(Or simplify further and ignore water altogether — you pee that back out in a matter of hours anyway.)
+(Or simplify further and ignore water altogether since you pee that back out in a matter of hours anyway.)

 Related Reading